 Our building was purpose-built in 2011 and our spacious, light building has a well-resourced Library, Food Tech Room, ICT Suite, two halls, outdoor learning spaces (including an allotment, Forest School area and orchard), community rooms and a Children’s Centre.

 We are committed to safeguarding and promoting the welfare of children and we expect all staff, parents and volunteers to actively share this commitment.
-Our Designated Persons for Safeguarding are myself, Mrs Wernham (Deputy Head and Inclusion Lead), Mrs Mitchell (Deputy Head and Curriculum Lead), Mrs Willis, (Senior Inclusion Officer) and Mrs Pickering (Pre-School Leader).
+Our Designated Persons for Safeguarding are myself, Mrs Wernham (Deputy Head), Miss Thomas (Pastoral and Welfare Officer) and Mrs Pickering (Pre-School Manager).

 Ofsted visited us in March 2018 and while they were visiting, children commented that ‘this is a good school because people make you feel welcome’.
 Parents also shared that ‘this is a truly inclusive school that does its best for all pupils, whatever their background, culture or ability’.
 Recent parent surveys include many positive comments such as: ‘the teachers really know and care for our children and have time for my concerns and questions’ and ‘the broad spectrum of curriculum including diversity and equality is excellent’.